microbiomedata/nmdc-field-notes/README.md

 > That tells npm you want it to install all the packages listed in the `package-lock.json` file,
 > which was programmatically generated from the manually-maintained `package.json` file.

-### Environment setup for Capacitor
+### Setup Capacitor environment

 [Capacitor](https://capacitorjs.com/) is a library which gives the web application access to the device's native functionality (e.g. location, camera, and storage).
-Review the Capacitor [Environment Setup](https://capacitorjs.com/docs/getting-started/environment-setup) documentation and make sure you have the necessary dependencies installed.
+Review the Capacitor [environment setup](https://capacitorjs.com/docs/getting-started/environment-setup) documentation and make sure you have the necessary dependencies installed.

 ### Run the development server